hippocrat-dao/hippo-protocol/docs/docs/hub-tutorials/upgrade-node.md

 # Upgrade Your Node

-This document describes the upgrade procedure of a `gaiad` full-node to a new version.
+This document describes the upgrade procedure of a `hippod` full-node to a new version.

 ## Cosmovisor

-The Cosmos SDK provides a convenient process manager that wraps around the `gaiad` binary and can automatically swap in new binaries upon a successful governance upgrade proposal.
+The Cosmos SDK provides a convenient process manager that wraps around the `hippod` binary and can automatically swap in new binaries upon a successful governance upgrade proposal.
 Cosmovisor is entirely optional but recommended.
 More information can be found in [cosmos.network docs](https://docs.cosmos.network/v0.45/run-node/cosmovisor.html) and [cosmos-sdk/cosmovisor/readme](https://github.com/cosmos/cosmos-sdk/blob/v0.47.11/tools/cosmovisor/README.md).

 ### Setup